Women in Israel: Women's rights

 The Israeli parliament, The Knesset, has established “The Committee on the Status of Women,” to address women’s rights.
 The stated objectives of this committee are to prevent discrimination, combat violence against women, and promote equality in politics, lifecycle events and education.
 In 1998, the Knesset passed a law for "Prevention of Sexual Harassment".

 In 2013, the Minister of Religious Affairs and Chief Rabbis issued statements telling ritual bath attendants only to inspect women who want inspection, putting an end to forced inspections of women at mikvehs.

-In 2018, Ruth Bader Ginsburg, in Israel to accept the Genesis Lifetime Achievement award, lamented the segregation of women in Israel at public universities, likening the practice to discriminatory "separate but equal" laws once applied to blacks in the United States.
+In 2018, Ruth Bader Ginsburg was in Israel to accept the Genesis Lifetime Achievement award.
+She lamented the segregation of women in Israel at public universities, likening the practice to discriminatory "separate but equal" laws once applied to blacks in the United States.

+In 2022, Zulat, an institution for equality and human rights, passes bill that assist the gender equality goal.
+For example, an amendment to integrate gender equality principles into all Knesset legislation.
+Another Amendment was a ban on gender based reunification discrimination of Palestinian citizens in Israel.

+In the 2022-23 years a bill was passed that disenfranchised the Authority for the Advancement of the Status of Women.
+The bill was disenfranchised on term that stated that the authority had not done an adequate job at securing equality for women.
+The power was transferred to the Minister for the Advancement of the Status of Women, who claimed they would bring true equality for women in Israel.